18F/18f.gsa.gov/_posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

 **MK: What advice would you give to another designer who wanted to attempt the same feat?**

 **AM:** My advice to other designers who want to do what I've done: Just go for it!
-Don't get hung up on minor details, don't over-think it, don't spend too much time perfecting every pixel.
+Don't get hung up on minor details, don't overthink it, don't spend too much time perfecting every pixel.
 That’s not the point and more importantly, it’s not agile.
 I only spent one weekend doing all the work for the cia.gov redesign.